-- Defines operational risk and the scope of its application; - Establishes the dimensions of operational risk;

-- Provides a consistent Group wide framework for managing operational risk in a structured, systematic and consistent manner across DBS.
+- Defines operational risk and the scope of its application; - Establishes the dimensions of operational risk; - Provides a consistent Group wide approach for managing operational risk in a structured, systematic and consistent manner across DBS.

 Operational risk arises from inadequate or failed internal processes, people, systems or from external events.
-It includes legal risk but excludes strategic or reputation risk
+It includes legal risk but excludes strategic or reputation risk.

-DBS adopts a zero tolerance mindset towards major operational risk that can endanger the franchise.
+DBS adopts a zero-tolerance mindset for operational risk that can endanger the franchise.